kabeleced77/.dotfiles-jsdev/README.md

 - ``tmux`` is configured through submodule ``tmux-conifg`` which itself has also a submodule which can be loaded

+  HINT: Only required once per system as it is installed system wide.

   ```
   cd ~/.dotfiles/gitsubmodules/tmux-config